newlongtonscouts/newlongtonscouts.github.io/README.md

 ## The Auto-Deploy System

 Jekyll is a static site system, so the content for the banner is added to the page during the build process, rather than pulled in dynamically, like a database would.
 This leads to a problem where the banner doesn't update on a new day.
 Luckily, GitHub has come to our rescue with GitHub Actions, and I have added a build process located in ```.github/workflows``` to build a new version of the site at 00:01 every day.
 However, sometimes the build does not start at 00:01, and has to wait for sufficient resources to become available first.
 This can take up to an hour, but by morning, the latest banner should be available.

+## Getting Analytics Data with GoatCounter

+I have included [GoatCounter](https://www.goatcounter.com/) starting from version 3.79 to give us the ability to see how many views the site (and each page), is getting, and where they're being referred from.
+This is most likely a search engine.
+According to GoatCounter, we don't actually need user consent under GDPR to collect this information, as it is not personally identifiable in any way.
+Our specific GoatCounter page is available [here](https://newlongtonscouts.goatcounter.com/).
+If you need access, get in touch with me, and I can arrange something for you.